moeller-projects/docker-static-website/README.md

 ```
 /admin:my-user:my-password # Require user my-user with password my-password whenever calling /admin
 ```

+### Where should I place the httpd.conf file?

+By default, the BusyBox server will look for a `httpd.conf` file under:

+- `/etc/httpd.conf`
+- project root
+- project subdirectories (used to configure path-specific behaviour)

 ### Where can I find the documentation for BusyBox httpd?